Adaobitech/alx-low_level_programming/0x09-static_libraries/README.md

 #!/bin/bash
-This is a folder for Static libraries
+This is a folder for Static Libraries